apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

     layout for TE schedules (StorageFlatten) or TensorIR schedules (FlattenBuffer).

-  - The transformations are stored as a `Map<Var, Array<IntImm>>` in the `"buffer_axis_separators"` attribute of a primfunc.
-All buffers whose `BufferNode::data` is a key in this map should be flattened to an output buffer of rank `separators[buf->data].size()+1`.
+  - The transformations are stored in the `Buffer` object as the `BufferNode::axis_separators`.
+All buffers that share the same `BufferNode::data` should be flattened to an output buffer of rank `axis_separators.size()+1`.
 All other buffers should be flattened to a 1-d output buffer.

-  - After flattening a buffer to an N-d output, the corresponding value in the `"buffer_axis_separators"` attribute should be set to `range(N-1)`.
+  - After flattening a buffer to an N-d output, the corresponding value in the `axis_separators` should be set to `range(N-1)`.
     This ensures that repeated application of the flattening passes have no additional effect.
-(The attribute shouldn't be deleted entirely, as that would cause a flattened rank-`N` buffer and an unflattened rank-`N` buffer to have identical representations.)
+(The list shouldn't be deleted entirely, as that would cause a flattened rank-`N` buffer and an unflattened rank-`N` buffer to have identical representations.)

 ## Examples